Kinotic-Foundation/zapai-cli/README.md

 ## `zapai grok chat`

-Start an interactive chat session with Grok 3, an AI assistant from xAI.
-This command opens a browser session to grok.com, allowing real-time interaction with Grok.
-You can upload files, enable tools, save/load conversation states, and switch conversations via an interactive menu.
+Start an interactive chat session with Grok 3, an AI assistant from xAI...

 ```
 USAGE
   $ zapai grok chat [-c <value>] [-f <value>] [-v] [-t <value>] [-n]

 FLAGS
-  -c, --conversation=<value>  Use a specific conversation ID to resume an existing chat, overriding the active ID in
+  -c, --conversation=<value>  Use a specific conversation ID
-                              config.
-  -f, --files=<value>         Glob pattern for files to upload before starting the chat (e.g., "./docs/*.txt").
-Max 10
+  -f, --files=<value>         Glob pattern for files to upload
-                              files will be uploaded and sent per message.
-  -n, --new                   Force the creation of a new conversation, ignoring any active conversation ID in the
+  -n, --new                   Force a new conversation
-                              config.
-Useful for starting fresh without modifying config.
-  -t, --tools=<value>         Enable a specific tool for the session (e.g., "file" to process JSON responses and write
+  -t, --tools=<value>         Enable a specific tool
-                              files).
-Only one tool can be active at a time.
-  -v, --visible               Run with a visible browser window (non-headless mode) instead of headless.
-Useful for
+  -v, --visible               Run with visible browser
-                              manual interaction or debugging.

 DESCRIPTION

-  Start an interactive chat session with Grok 3, an AI assistant from xAI.
-This command opens a browser session to
+  Start an interactive chat session with Grok 3, an AI assistant from xAI...
-  grok.com, allowing real-time interaction with Grok.
-You can upload files, enable tools, save/load conversation states,
-  and switch conversations via an interactive menu.

-  Features:
-  - Persistent conversation IDs stored in config (~/.config/z/config.json)
-  - File uploads via glob patterns (max 10 files per message)
-  - Tool integration (e.g., 'file' tool for JSON-based file writing)
-  - Browser visibility toggle for debugging or manual interaction
-  - Menu-driven options: toggle tools, upload files, save/load points in time
-  - Automatic new conversation creation if none specified, with optional override

-  Requires a valid Grok cookie configured via 'z grok config' for authentication.

 EXAMPLES